VedantJoshi1409/VedantJoshi1409/README.md

 # Hi there, I'm Vedant Joshi! 👋
-## I am a Canadian high school student, passionate about machine learning and game-playing AI.
+## I am a Computer Science student of the University of Waterloo, passionate about machine learning and game-playing AI.

 ## Pinned Repositories